abrarfrahman/hippocratic-th/citations.md

 v03: Add error handling and logging
 **Testbench: 16/20**
-- Copied hip_agent.py into GPT and typed "Can you add logging and error handling"
+- Copied hip_agent.py into GPT and typed "Can you add logging and error handling?"
 - Bot added try-catch and logging imports

 v04: One-shot prompt enhancement
 **Testbench: 17/20**
 - Noticed we were struggling with "all of the above" type answers, it would just return the first correct option.

+v05: Front-end
+- CSS is GPT generated: "Can you add a css file to make the form pretty?"